 Island paradise with a rich cultural history

-From a coastline of some 300 white-sand beaches to maze-like caves to bioluminescent pools, there’s much to explore here.
+From a coastline of nearly 300 sandy beaches to maze-like caves to bioluminescent pools, there’s much to explore here.
 In fact, Puerto Rico is home to three of the five bioluminescent bays in the world (Laguna Grande in Fajardo, Mosquito Bay on Vieques and La Parguera in Lajas).
 These bays are an awe-inspiring sight at night, packed with millions of single-celled organisms that light up the water like glowing stars.
-The island is also home to a number of caves, including Cueva Ventana (“Window Cave”) and the famous Rio Camuy Caves, where visitors can embark on a tour to see cave formations, bats and more.
+The island is also home to several caves, including Cueva Ventana (“Window Cave”) and the famous Río Camuy Caves, where visitors can embark on a tour to see cave formations, bats and more.

 Adventures by Land and Sea

 All of that adventure-seeking will work up an appetite, so save room for local favorites.
-Regional specialties include fried plantains called tostones; beef-stuffed fried pastries known as empanadillas; and mashed green plaintains called mofongo.
-Quench your thirst with a creamy and tropical pina colada; Medalla, the local lager; or any number of rum-based cocktails made with locally produced Bacardi, Don Q and others.
+Regional specialties include fried plantains called tostones; beef-stuffed fried pastries known as pastelillos; and mashed green plantains called mofongo.
+Quench your thirst with a creamy and tropical piña colada cocktail; Medalla, the local lager; or any number of rum-based cocktails made with locally produced Bacardí, Don Q and others.
 From high-end dining to street food, there are dining options on the island for every mood and occasion.

-Puerto Rico (which translates to “Rich Port” in English) is a collection of islands in the Caribbean, a former Spanish colony that’s now a commonwealth of the USA.
+Puerto Rico is a collection of islands in the Caribbean, a former Spanish colony that’s now a commonwealth of the USA.
 The archipelago’s Spanish heritage remains prominent today in many forms, from architecture to food, music and language.
 English is also widely spoken, and the U.S. dollar is used throughout the island.
 Visiting Puerto Rico is as simple as visiting any U.S. state.
-An added bonus: Year-round temperatures range between 21 and 27 degrees Celsius.
+A bonus: Year-round temperatures range between 21 and 27 degrees Celsius.